-Still, the Klue team expects to see some Covid-related impact in Q2 and Q3, with slower sales cycles and reduced spend (deal size).
+Still, the Klue team expects to see some Covid-related impact moving forward, with slower sales cycles and reduced spend (deal size).

 For now, a huge part of the Klue team’s focus is on bringing value to its clients by feeding them intel on how their competitors are reacting to the crisis, and by helping their sales teams—some of which have recently lost as much as 30% of their pipelines—win more head-to-head competitive deals.

 Klue is also helping its clients’ customer success teams with retention and expansion during this time by extending its service to them at no additional charge.

 “We're a small company so we can't do a lot,” says Smith, “but genuinely finding ways to give no-strings-attached value to your clients when they need it most fosters loyalty in a way that normal times can't.
 Everyone should be doing whatever they can to help their clients survive and thrive during the crisis.”

 The SaaS growth mindset persists, even in a crisis

 So what plans is Klue putting in place to come out of this situation strong and continue on its growth path?

 It has kicked off its efforts to raise Series A funding…yes, in the middle of a crisis.